Tijndagamer/CMessenger/README.md

 # CMessenger
-A simple messenger written in c
+A simple messenger written in C

 I've only tested this on Linux, so it might not work on other OSes.